Raztor0/cpp_notes/notes.md

 double d2 {2.3};
 ```

 The **=** is traditional and dates back to C, but if in doubt, use the general {}-list form.
-If nothing else, it saves you from conversions that lost information!
+If nothing else, it saves you from conversions that lose information!

 ```C++
 int i1 = 7.2; // i1 becomes 7